-HF501 Graduate Internship This graduate level internship is a work experience intended to supplement your academic, creative and professional education.
+Graduate Internship This graduate level internship is a work experience intended to supplement your academic, creative and professional education.
 Internships introduce you to a specific field, bridge the academic environment with the world of employment and provide a unique opportunity to gain valuable professional experience before graduation.
 Internships can help build your résumé and expand your network of professional connections.
-Administered by Career Design, internships are graded on a pass/fail basis, may range from 1 to 6 credits, at a ratio of 45 hours of work per credit.
-All internships must be approved with the office of Career Design

-HF502 Independent Study Graduate

-Program Independent Study requires approval of the Dept. Chair.
+HF502 endent Study Graduate Program Independent Study requires approval of the Dept. Chair.
 Independent Study Form available from Dept. Chair.